rom98m/ts-utils/README.md

 ### `class AsyncBatch<T = any>`

 A container for async tasks that should be run in batches.
-For instance, 1000 requests to a remote server:
+For instance, there are 1000 requests to a remote server:
 - running them sequentially is too slow;
 - running them all at once can overwhelm/DoS the server.